klren0312/ZZES-Element-UI-Snippets-VSCode/README.md

 1. All the Element UI tags below, ignore the closure and more detailed information.
 Such as `elr` to `<el-radio>`, actually that represents `<el-radio v-model="${1}" label="${2}">$3</el-radio>`
 2. The sinppets' order follows the order of the components of Guide on Element UI official website basically. <!--Supply extra General and Options parts.-->
-3. Totally 55 snippets.
-Others will be implemented in the future.
+3. Totally 75 snippets.
+Will add more if necessary.
-4. **Only work in .vue file.**
+4. **Only work in .vue file for now.**